designstem/projects/packaging/index.md

 ## <span class="bullet">A</span>

 1. Choose an object that you want to design a cardboard package for.
-You can use multiple small objects (like rice, cornflakes, pasta etc.) or a bigger object.
+You can use multiple small objects (like rice, cornflakes, pasta, etc.) or a more significant object.

 2. Remember what you've learned about fraud packaging.
 Sometimes a little air inside is needed to protect the product during a bumpy ride, but too much is misleading.
 Plan your sizing carefully!
-Decide upon a shape that is best.
+Decide upon the best shape.

 3. What if you have to store/stack several packages?
-How could you optimize the shape of your package in order to reduce loss of space between them?
+How could you optimize the shape of your package to reduce the loss of space between them?

 4. Additional task: Think about the packaging inside the cardboard package.
 Fragile objects need extra packaging.
 How can you guarantee that the object won't break, while trying not to waste material?